FarronF/limerick-council-meetings/meetings/2014/11/24-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 22 September 2014.md

 On the proposal of Councillor Collins (M), seconded by Councillor O’Hanlon, it

-was agreed to take a 15 minute adjournment.---
+was agreed to take a 15 minute adjournment.
+---
 11

 **Suspension of Standing Orders:** On resumption of the Meeting and on the